colin273/Scriptable-For-Dummies/docs/notification.md

 var notification = new Notification() notification.scriptName = 'Example'
 //set it to your script name
-notification.addText('This is below whats above') if(config.runsFromNotification) {
+notification.body('This is below whats above') if(config.runsFromNotification) {
 QuickLook.present('This is above what’s below')
 //sets the preview
 Script.complete()
 //so you don’t get duplicate notifications
 } else {
-notification.present()
+notification.schedule()
 }
 ```
 Now in that you may have noticed you set the quick view once the notification runs the script.
 This could be used for obtaining variables from different scripts.